UndefinedLeap/UndefinedSite/blogs/BetterC.md

 Of course, practically you can choose what to do when malloc fails, but it can still be very usefull for, say array's index out-of-bound check, or any place where program should stop where it would result in nasty bugs.

-### Allocation returns

-> TODO: Merge it with `Never ignore the return value of a function.` point
+### Return value of function

-One thing that we have observed is that sometimes students doesn't check if `malloc`/`calloc`/etc returns `null` or not.
-This check shouldn't be skipped, because allocation can fail for multiple reason, and when it not checked properly, then somewhere in your program some code will try to access `null` pointer which will result in segmentation fault.
-And this can be hard to debug.
+One thing that we have observed is that sometimes students doesn't check return value of functions (especially of standard library).
+This check shouldn't be skipped, because the function can report failure by returning `NULL`, `-1` or some error enum.
+And when it not checked, then somewhere in your program you will miss this error and become annoyed and frustrated.

 ### NULLing the pointer